ChicagoHAI/chicagohai.github.io/content/_index.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

-Our goal is to build the "best" AI for humans by 1) developing best practices for effective human-AI collaboration through explanations and 2) building robust models that can discover data-driven insights.
+Our goal is to build the best AI for humans by 1) developing best practices for effective human-AI collaboration through explanations and 2) building robust models that can discover data-driven insights.
 We currently work on the following areas:

 * Understanding/generating explanations for human-AI interaction,